-Many women may not want to get pregnant soon after giving birth or may want to space out future pregnancies.
+You may not want to get pregnant so soon after giving birth or may want to space out future pregnancies.
 It is now recommended that women space their pregnancies at least 18-24 months apart to give their bodies time to recover.
 Birth control can help you prevent pregnancy until you are ready to have another child.
-Talk to your partner, your doctor or midwife about your plans.
+Talk to your partner and your provider about your plans.